olafjanssen/olafjanssen.github.io/metalsmith/src/projects/nanowrimo17.md

  ## Day 5: 9401
  Pieter experiences a frightening flood with his family, literally looking death in the eyes.
 Men finally wins the struggle against the water, as long as he keeps up the fight.

+ ## Day 6: 10172
+ The main character meets the artist of the Mayan alike drawings.

+ ## Day 7: 12141
+ The academic meets the Toki Ponist in a cafe and is challenged to 'pu'.